fluxusfrequency/blog/integrating-react-with-backbone.md

 module.exports = BaseView;
 ```

-This view sets any options passed in as properties on itself, and defines a `render()` method that renders whatever React component is defined in the `component()` method.
+This base view sets any options passed in as properties on itself, and defines a `render()` method that renders whatever React component is defined in the `component()` method.

 ### The Main View